Signal Evolution in Lampyrids (fireflies or lightning bugs)

 3.Signal production and reception.
 We are sequencing genes involved in light production (luciferase) and reception (opsins) to examine whether selection acts on signal production and reception in fireflies.
 In addition, we are doing fieldwork (ambient light measurements in different habitats and measurements of firefly light spectra) to investigate the light color evolution in fireflies.

 4. Biogeography of fireflies.
 In collaboration with Jim Lloyd (University of Florida) we are investigating the biogeography of North American fireflies.
 The species-distributions of the ~150 North American firefly species differ widely in location and area.
 Our research will identify physical (elevation, precipitation and temperature, vegetation cover, etc.) and biological (congeners, other firefly genera, firefly predators, etc.) variables that best explain the biogeography of NA firelies.
 This work will be expanded by Luiz Silveira to select taxa in Central and South America.

-Science Education Research, Communicating Science & Faculty Development
+Science Education & Communicating Science

-1. Communicating science and teaching scientific thinking skills to undergraduate students: Many students enter the University with excellent memorization skills, but struggle to make the transition to scientific (critical, evidence-based) thinking.
-In contrast to memorization, which is based on more or less passive consumption of the class material, critical thinking requires active processing of information, and higher-level cognitive skills (application, analysis, synthesis, and evaluation).
-These skills not only help students succeed in the sciences and in college, but are also considered life-long learning skills that inform educated decisions, and are crucial for a successful career in any field.
+1. Teaching scientific thinking skills to undergraduate students: Many students enter the University with excellent memorization skills, but struggle to make the transition to scientific (critical, evidence-based) thinking.
+In contrast to memorization, based on more or less passive consumption of the class material, critical thinking requires active processing of information, and higher-level cognitive skills (application, analysis, synthesis, and evaluation).
+These skills help students succeed in the sciences and in college, but are also considered life-long learning skills that inform educated decisions, and are crucial for a successful career in any field.